admindigidata/digidata/src/pages/index.md

   section_id: Projects
   background: gray
   features:
-  - title: Around.House
+  - title: Schoolocate.ca
-    content: 'Our vision of reimagine of the Canadian Real Estate market.
-A tool that we are building that will help millions Canadian home buyer and seller with real data and real facts. '
+    content: Our vision on how to search and present Canadian school zones.
+A modern search tool that we built to help all the Canadian parents to locate all the school zones based on their address.
-    image: images/feature1.png
+    image: "/images/schoolocate.png"
     actions:
     - label: Learn More
       url: "/features"